pythonjiaocheng/pythonjiaocheng.github.io/_posts/python/2015-12-23-python-iteration和iterable的争论.md

 description: "python iteration和iterable的争论"
 tags: [python]
 ---
- 38
-down vote

-The above answers are great, but as most of what I've seen, don't stress the distinction enough for people like me.

-Also, people tend to get "too Pythonic" by putting definitions like "X is an object that has __foo__() method" before.
-Such definitions are correct--they are based on duck-typing philosophy, but the focus on methods tends to get between when trying to understand the concept in its simplicity.

-So I add my version.

 In natural language,

-    iteration is the process of taking one element at a time in a row of elements.
+> iteration is the process of taking one element at a time in a row of elements.

 In Python,

-    iterable is an object that is, well, iterable, which simply put, means that it can be used in iteration, e.g. with a for loop.
+> iterable is an object that is, well, iterable, which simply put, means that it can be used in iteration, e.g. with a `for` loop.
 How?
-By using iterator.
-I'll explain below.
+By using `iterator`.

 ... while iterator is an object that defines how to actually do the iteration--specifically what is the next element.
 That's why it must have next() method.
 Iterator is not iterable, though.

 So what does Python interpreter think when it sees for x in obj: statement?